Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Applying assessment criteria

-there were four key questions to be answered to assess each recommendation:
+There were four key questions to be answered to assess each recommendation:

 • Does the action taken align with the intent of the recommendation?